-Community mourns the deaths of 4 students in car crash
+Classmates mourn deaths of 4 students killed in car crash

 - 'Epic takedown': Bill Gates draws laughs at Trump's expense

-A vigil is being held for the community Monday night at St. James Church at 6:30 p.m.
+A vigil for the community was scheduled for Monday evening at St. James Church.

 Information from: WBZ-TV, http://cbsboston.com